-- 1. Scenario planning does not use historical data.
-Why might it ever be helpful to start without data?
-Why might it sometimes be dangerous to start with data? - 2.
-Scenario planning starts with uncertainties.
-Are all uncertainties equally important?
-How do you determine which uncertainties to use when constructing your alternative worlds? - 3.
-Statistical analyses can be compared to using data to determine "what game God is playing with the Universe."
-Scenario analysis can be compared to using historical patterns to list "all the games God might start playing with the Universe soon."
-What does that mean and why might it be useful? - 4.
-Assume for the moment that Chinese consumption patterns begin to look more like those in the West, in which consumption is as much for personal delight as it is for public signals of status, but that foreign brands remain more enjoyable and more trusted. (i) What could cause this scenario to emerge? (ii) How would you know that this scenario had started to emerge?
-What are your early indicators of this scenario? (iii) How would this affect the strategies of retailers?
-How would this affect the strategies of restaurants? (iv) How would this affect foreign manufacturers who imported their products into China?
+- (15 pts) 1.
+Assume for the moment that Chinese consumption patterns begin to look more like those in the West, in which consumption is as much for personal delight as it is for public signals of status, but that foreign brands remain more enjoyable and more trusted.
+This is the scenario we called Moet Chandon's Wonderful Adventure. (i) What could cause this scenario to emerge? (ii) How would you know that this scenario had started to emerge?
+What are your early indicators of this scenario? (iii) How would this affect the strategies of retailers? (iv) How would this affect foreign manufacturers who imported their products into China?
 Who would be best positioned? (v) How would this affect foreign manufacturers who actually manufactured their products in China? (vi) How would this affect domestic manufacturers?
-What sorts of firms would be best positioned? - 5.
-Assume for the moment that Chinese consumption patterns begin to look more like those in the West, in which consumption is as much for personal delight as it is for public signals of status, but that domestic Chinese brands are now seen as more enjoyable and more trusted. (i) What could cause this scenario to emerge? (ii) How would you know that this scenario had started to emerge?
-What are your early indicators of this scenario? (iii) How would this affect the strategies of retailers?
-How would this affect the strategies of restaurants? (iv) How would this affect foreign manufacturers who imported their products into China?
+What sorts of firms would be best positioned? - (15 pts) 2.
+Assume for the moment that Chinese consumption patterns begin to look more like those in the West, in which consumption is as much for personal delight as it is for public signals of status, but that domestic Chinese brands are now seen as more enjoyable and more trusted.
+This is the scenario we called World's Largest Domestic Market. (i) What could cause this scenario to emerge? (ii) How would you know that this scenario had started to emerge?
+What are your early indicators of this scenario? (iii) How would this affect the strategies of retailers? (iv) How would this affect foreign manufacturers who imported their products into China?
 Who would be best positioned? (v) How would this affect foreign manufacturers who actually manufactured their products in China? (vi) How would this affect domestic manufacturers?
 What sorts of firms would be best positioned?